-- (a) Strengthen special measures to ensure equal access to, availability of and quality of primary and secondary education to all ethnic groups; - (b) Increase human, technical, and financial resources to day schools and boarding schools in disadvantaged ethnic minority areas; - (c) Facilitate the smooth integration of non-Chinese speaking students in Hong Kong, China, into the education system, and ensure that children of all ethnicities enjoy their right to inclusive and Chinese-language education. - 25.
-In addition, with a view to ascertaining the treatment of ethnic minorities in educational curricula, the Committee requests that the State party, including Hong Kong, China, and Macao, China, describe in its next periodic report information contained in school textbooks on the historical presence and contributions of ethnic minorities in their territories.
+- (a) Strengthen special measures to ensure equal access to and the availability and quality of primary and secondary education for all ethnic groups; - (b) Increase human, technical and financial resources to day schools and boarding schools in disadvantaged ethnic minority areas; - (c) Facilitate the smooth integration of non-Chinese speaking students in Hong Kong, China into the education system, and ensure that children of all ethnicities enjoy their right to inclusive and Chinese-language education. - 25.
+In addition, the Committee, with a view to ascertaining the treatment of ethnic minorities in educational curricula, requests the State party, including Hong Kong, China and Macao, China, to describe in its next periodic report information contained in school textbooks on the historical presence and contributions of ethnic minorities in their territories.